 - A discipline-specific metadata store has coverage over data produced within a discipline, across a variety of research groups, institutions, and (typically) countries.

 Metadata about research collections is best created and managed close to where the research data is created, in local metadata stores, tightly integrated with research groups and their activities.
-This metadata should be relevant to the researcher's needs, and easily accessible.
+This metadata should be relevant to researcher needs, and easily accessible.

 However, the metadata stores with broader coverage are essential if data collections are to be discovered, tracked and used outside the immediate context of the research - across a discipline or an institution.
 Stores with broader scope are likely to have more users than local stores, and institutional and national stores use more generic formats, applicable to more domains.
 Stores with broader scope typically act as metadata aggregators, gathering metadata (or appropriate distillations of metadata) from local systems.